2023 Solar Incentives Guide for Apopka, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit lasts until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-This amount will then decrease slightly each year until the end of the current program.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Apopka solar panel installers with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Apopka solar installers.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
-Similar to federal incentives, these might include tax credits, rebates and more.
-These incentives may be given out by your county or municipality, or by the Florida government.
-Some are available for a limited time, while others are ongoing.
+Similar to federal incentives, these could include tax credits, rebates and more.
+These incentives — which may be provided by your county or municipality, or by the state of Florida — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Apopka